-Database application development is basically the process of obtaining following things.
+Database application development is the process of obtaining the following things:

 - Implementing the operations in the system.

 Activities related to the database application system (micro) life cycle include the following:

 The scope of the database system, its users, and its application are defined.
 The interfaces for various categories of users, the response time constraints, and storage and processing needs are identified.

 2. Database Design

 At the end of this phase, a complete logical and physical design of the database system on the chosen DBMS is ready.

 This comprises the process of specifying the conceptual, external, and internal database definition creating empty database files, and implementing the software application.

 The database is populated either by loading the data directly or by converting existing files into database system format.

 5. Application Conversion